Barb's Cancer Journey

 “Cancer may have cost me my hair temporarily and two inches in my spine, but I gained wonderful new friends, some of whom are also survivors, a new outlook on life and a renewed immune system through my stem cell transplant.”

 Barb, from Denver, Colorado, was diagnosed in December 2006 with multiple myeloma.
 Multiple myeloma causes cancer cells to grow in the bone marrow, where it crowds out healthy cells that are essential for a normal immune system.
-Referred by a friend to a stem cell transplant information meeting given by Jeffery Matous, MD, Barb switched physicians and received treatment from Dr. Matous, medical director of the Colorado Blood Cancer Institute (CBCI), a Sarah Cannon Blood Cancer Network member.
+Referred by a friend to a stem cell transplant information meeting given by Jeffery Matous, MD, Barb switched physicians and received treatment from Dr. Matous, medical director of the Colorado Blood Cancer Institute (CBCI), a Sarah Cannon Transplant & Cellular Therapy Network member.
 As part of her treatment plan, Barb received an autologous stem cell transplant and participated in a clinical trial.
-After completing her transplant and showing a good response to the clinical trial drug, Barb has been in remission for many years.
-She has recently had a reoccurrence and is now fighting the disease for the second time.
+After completing her transplant and showing a good response to the clinical trial drug, Barb was in remission for many years.
+Barb has now relapsed and is in a smoldering stage and remains closely monitored by her care team.

 In the spring of 2006, Barb was exercising when she suddenly heard a “POP” in her chest.
 Through an x-ray, it was determined that she had broken a rib.
 Over the next few months, Barb started to experience back pain which eventually became so severe that by November 2006, she could hardly walk.
 Barb decided to consult her chiropractor for relief, who immediately noticed that she also had a strange cough and recommended that she visit her family practitioner.